 There’s always a gym close by, regardless of where you live.
 All of them will have cardio equipment and weights.
 And many will have basketball and racquetball courts, along with classes you can join.
 How about boxing?
 What better way to relieve stress?
 And infinitely safer than punching a wall.

 Whether you want the company of others or you want to exercise alone, there are dozens of options available to you.
-If nothing else, the pain and exhaustion you’ll experience from a rigorous workout will occupy your mind for a bit.
+If nothing else, the pain and exhaustion you’ll experience from a rigorous workout will distract you from the stress of divorce.

 Body and Mind for the Whole You